Werder Bremen 1-2 RB Leipzig

 Bremen suffered an early setback in the second half when Amos Pieper had to be replaced by Patrice Čović following a head injury.
 This disruption proved costly as Leipzig doubled their advantage just minutes later.
 Christoph Baumgartner worked his way into the box and, after Agu's attempted intervention, the ball fell kindly to Rômulo who calmly slotted it home from close range.

-Thioune responded with attacking changes, bringing on Samuel Mbangula and Yukinari Sugawara in an attempt to claw their way back into the match.
-Leipzig remained dangerous on the break, and Yan Diomande should have made it three when he chipped over both Backhaus and the crossbar when clean through.
+Thioune responded by bringing on Samuel Mbangula and Yukinari Sugawara in an attempt to claw their way back into the match.
+Leipzig remained dangerous on the break, however, and Yan Diomande should have made it three when he chipped over both Backhaus and the crossbar when clean through.

 Bremen continued to push forward, and Salim Musah, who had replaced Njinmah in the 76th minute, eventually gave the home fans something to cheer about when he scored his first Bundesliga goal in stoppage time.
 The youngster kept his composure to finish after being set up by Jovan Milošević, but it proved to be merely a consolation as Leipzig held on for a valuable away win.

-The Norwegian winger was the standout performer at the Weserstadion, demonstrating precisely why Leipzig brought him in from Club Brugge last summer.
-Nusa's opener showcased his clinical finishing, but his overall contribution went far beyond just his goal.
+Nusa was the standout performer at the Weserstadion, demonstrating precisely why Leipzig brought him in from Club Brugge last summer.
+The Norwegian winger's opener showcased his clinical finishing, but his overall contribution went far beyond just his goal.
 Playing on the left side of Leipzig's attack, he consistently troubled Bremen's defence with his pace and direct running.

 Bundesliga Match Facts